ikuo/ofx-tools/README.md

 Upload the generated jar and set `net.shiroka.tools.ofx.aws.Lambda::handler` as an entry point.

-Optionally, thest the jar as follows:
+Optionally, test the jar as follows:

 ```
 java -classpath ofx-tools_2.11-1.0-SNAPSHOT.jar \
   net.shiroka.tools.ofx.ShinseiBankOfxGeneration s3://mybucket/reports/shinsei-bank/1001111111/1.txt -
 ```

+Then set up src/main/javascript/dispatch-s3-events.js as another Lambda function to extract S3 path and pass it to the main Lambda function above.